ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Introduction

-The rest of this paper is organized as follows: Section~\ref{Related work} details the related work of malware visualization detection methods associated with the AE techniques.\ Three kinds of ML-based malware visualization detection algorithms and two popular AE crafting methods are introduced in Section~\ref{Preliminary}.
-Section~\ref{Methodology} describes the proposed Adversarial Texture Malware Perturbation Attacking (ATMPA) method, and elaborates the design flow, model structure and algorithm pseudocode of this method.
-We show the experimental results in Section~\ref{Experiment} and analyze the parameters that generate the AE for malware and demonstrate the effectiveness of ATMPA.
-Moreover, we gives some qualitative defensive strategies against AE-based attack in Section~\ref{Discussion}.
-Finally, we make a conclusion and provide some future research directions in section ~\ref{Conclusion}.
+The rest of this paper is organized as follows: Section~\ref{Related work} details the related work of malware visualization detection methods associated with the AE techniques.
+Three kinds of ML-based malware visualization detection algorithms are introduced in Section~\ref{Preliminary}.
+Section~\ref{Methodology} describes the proposed ATMPA method.
+We show the experimental results in Section~\ref{Experiment} and demonstrate the effectiveness of ATMPA.
+Moreover, we give some qualitative defensive strategies against AE-based attacks in Section~\ref{Discussion}.
+Finally, we make a conclusion and provide some future research directions in section~\ref{Conclusion}.